Published by Carl Hedinger. Last Updated on September 27, 2023.

-Stone Mountain State Park sits in both Allegheny and Wilkes counties and is one of our favorite parks to visit in Western North Carolina.
+Stone Mountain State Park NC sits in both Alleghany and Wilkes counties and is one of our favorite parks to visit in Western North Carolina.
 The moniker comes from the massive dome that looms large over folks climbing it or hiking around the namesake Stone Mountain Loop Trail.

-And speaking of the hiking, visitors to the 14,353-acre park have long enjoyed the 18 miles of trails that lead to waterfalls, gorgeous views of surrounding mountains, and rhododendron-lined paths.
+And speaking of the hiking, visitors to the 14,353-acre state park have long enjoyed the 18 miles of trails that lead to waterfalls (including Stone Mountain Falls and Widow’s Creek Falls), gorgeous views of the surrounding Blue Ridge Mountains, and rhododendron-lined paths.

-Add in plenty of camping spots, an awesome swimming hole, fishing opportunities, and you’ll see why Stone Mountain State Park belongs on our NC bucket list.
+Add in plenty of camping spots, an awesome swimming hole, fishing opportunities, and you’ll see why Stone Mountain NC belongs on our NC bucket list.
 It should be on yours, too, if you’re making one!

-Inside this post about Stone Mountain State Park, we’ll share background info about this magnificent places, as well as all the things to do here.
+Inside this post about Stone Mountain State Park, we’ll share background info about this magnificent place in North Carolina, as well as all the things to do here.

 - Background (Physical Features and Previous Residents)